Malcolm X at Sidi Gaber (short story)

 “They won’t broadcast it if it will ruffle feathers,” Laila said.

-“Arbitrariness is no ally of the writer, nor is arbitrariness an ally of the thinker and doer, may we all have a safe and secure life with healed hearts answerable to no one but the Divine,” said Malcolm, his voice rising.
+“Arbitrariness is no ally of the writer, nor is arbitrariness an ally of the thinker and doer.
+May we all have a safe and secure life with healed hearts answerable to no one but the Divine,” said Malcolm, his voice rising.

 The speech went on for 30 or so intense minutes, and when it came to an end, the crowd erupted in a mix of applause and Islamic chants, liberation slogans, and shouts of solidarity for the Afro-American struggle in an intoxicating atmosphere of Third World solidarity that went on for a few minutes.
 As Malcolm stepped down, many delegates surrounded him, taking photographs and asking for autographs.
-The youthful energy drawn from countries breaking out of colonialism gave Malcolm a peculiar elation that he had not felt in a long time.
+The youthful energy drawn from countries breaking free from colonialism gave Malcolm a peculiar elation that he had not felt in a long time.

 Omar approached Malcolm “I didn’t know where you were going with this, but I can’t fault any of it.”

 “This was more uplifting than all the Organization of African Unity summits and diplomatic meetings,” Malcolm said, “A far cry from having to deal with a room full of carefully worded communiques from African leaders.
-The voices of the youth were unchecked, raw, zealous, revolutionary.
+The voices of the youth were unchecked, raw, zealous, and revolutionary.
 It was the closest I have come to pure love.”

 “You know, there is an old Arab proverb that says, ‘The word of the tongue roams in the ears, but the word of the heart remains in the heart.’
 Insincere words will be forgotten, yet your words driven by genuine emotion have built castles in their hearts,” said Omar.

-“Alhamdulillah” said Malcolm, “in Mecca, I was spiritually reborn.
-In Cairo, I was internationally reborn, and tonight in Alexandria, something special in me was reborn and I have yet to give it a name or a shape.”
+Alhamdulillah,” said Malcolm, “in Mecca, I was spiritually reborn.
+In Cairo, I was internationally reborn, and tonight, in Alexandria, something special in me was reborn, and I have yet to give it a name or a shape.”

 After dinner was served and conversation exhausted, they discussed the arrangements for the following day.
-Malcolm requested to leave Alexandria on the 2.15pm train from Sidi Gaber.
-Omar said, “We will pick you up from the hotel at 12.30pm.
+Malcolm requested to leave Alexandria on the 2.15 pm train from Sidi Gaber.
+Omar said, “We will pick you up from the hotel at 12.30 pm.
 We can have a quick seafood lunch before we leave.”

 Malcolm paced up and down the hotel lobby.
-It was 1.20pm.
+It was 1.20 pm.
 “Arab time!!” he mumbled to himself in exasperation.

-Meanwhile, Mahfouz arrived at Sidi Gaber at 2pm and waited for Malcolm on the platform.
+Meanwhile, Mahfouz arrived at Sidi Gaber at 2 pm and waited for Malcolm on the platform.
 The train arrived on time, and Mahfouz boarded, checking his seat number: carriage 4, seat 37.

 Malcolm finally arrived five minutes late and hopped onto the train just as it was about to move.